Mike Tyson vs. Donovan Ruddock: Chávez vs. Duplessis

+Main Event

 The fight was a hard-fought one, with both men hitting each other with power punches throughout the fight.
 Early in the second round, Tyson scored a controversial knockdown.
 After being hit with a left hook to the shoulder, Ruddock tripped over Tyson's right leg and fell to the canvas.
 Referee Richard Steele awarded Tyson with the knockdown.
 Shortly after, Tyson would illegally hit Ruddock with a right hand as the two men were being separated by Steele, though Steele did not deduct a point from Tyson.
 Ruddock would suffer another knockdown late in round 3.
 After hitting Tyson with a straight left hand with less than 10 seconds to go in the round, Tyson countered with a powerful left hook to the side of Ruddock's head that again sent Ruddock to the canvas.
 Ruddock was able to get up at the count of 8 as the round ended.
 The fight would come to an end with less than a minute remaining in round 7.
 Tyson was able to hit Ruddock with a six-punch combination.
 Though Ruddock remained on his feet and was seemingly healthy enough to continue the fight, Steele stepped between the two fighters and stopped the fight, awarding Tyson the victory by technical knockout.

+Aftermath

 The decision enraged Ruddock's corner with Ruddock's brother and manager, Delroy storming the ring to confront Steele.
 Tyson's trainer Richie Giachetti attempted to restrain Delroy but a melee ensued that also involved Ruddock's promoter Murad Muhammad.
 Mirage security had to break up the scuffle and escort Steele to safety.